tebellombhele/token-tender-prototype/README.md

 - Enhanced government accountability

 ---

-**"Building a more transparent and accountable South Africa, one token at a time."**

 *This project is inspired by the need for innovative solutions to governance challenges in South Africa and represents a commitment to civic technology that serves the public interest.*